 An onboard audio recorder is one of them.
 This feature allows you to record your performances in WAV format and save them right onto a flash drive, which means you don’t need to buy an audio interface to make a high-quality audio recording of your performance.

-You also get the Casio Chordana app, which allows you not only to control all features and functions of the AP-470, but also to view sheet music (for the built-in songs) and to play and practice MIDI files, which will be displayed in the piano roll window.
+You also get the Casio Chordana app, which allows you not only to control all features and functions of the AP-470, but also to view sheet music (for the built-in songs) and to play and practice MIDI files, which are displayed in the piano roll window.

 You can also adjust tempo and practice each hand’s part separately.

-Unfortunately, there’s no Bluetooth onboard, so you’ll have to use a wired connection to hook it up to your smart device and use the app.
+Unfortunately, there’s no Bluetooth onboard, so you’ll have to use a wired connection to hook it up to your smart device.

 Things you MUST KNOW before choosing your Home Digital Piano

-In case you haven’t found the instrument that suits your needs in this article, I’d like to provide some extra information that will hopefully help you find the right instrument.
+In case you haven’t found an instrument that suits your needs in this article, I’d like to provide some extra information that will hopefully help you find the right instrument.

-Here are some of the main terms and aspects of the digital piano world that you’ll most likely run into when doing your research.
+Here are some of the most common terms and aspects of the digital piano world that you’ll most likely run into when doing your research.